Gordy Presnell: Seattle Pacific

-In 1986, Presnell wanted to join the men's basketball team at Idaho and become a manager.
-After deciding to leave Idaho for Seattle Pacific that year, Presnell worked in men's basketball as a graduate assistant.
+In 1986, Presnell worked for Seattle Pacific in men's basketball as a graduate assistant.
 Starting in 1987, Presnell was the women's basketball coach for Seattle Pacific when they competed in the NAIA.
 While working as a coach for Seattle Pacific, Presnell also stocked ice cream trucks until 1989.

 In 1991, Presnell's team began playing in the NCAA Division II.
 During the early 1990s, Seattle Pacific played in the Continental Divide Conference before joining the Pacific West Conference upon its creation in 1992.
 While in the Pacific West, Presnell's team won the conference in 1997 and 1998.
 Seattle Pacific won an additional Pacific West title in women's basketball during 2001.

 That year, Seattle Pacific was scheduled to move into the newly established Great Northwest Athletic Conference.
-In 2019, Presnell said he had been a candidate to work at Pepperdine University, Oregon State University and Boise State University by 2002.
 While part of the GNAC, Presnell and Seattle Pacific reached the final of the 2005 NCAA Division II women's basketball tournament in March 2005.
-That month, Presnell was considered by Montana State University to become their women's basketball coach.
-Upon leaving the team in June 2005, Presnell had accumulated 396 wins and 127 losses with Seattle Pacific.
+Upon leaving the team in June 2005, Presnell had accumulated 396 wins and 127 losses, won six conference championships and reached the postseason 14 times with Seattle Pacific.

 Boise State

 Presnell became the coach of the women's basketball team at Boise State University in 2005.
 While with Boise State, Presnell and the team were the 2007 WAC women's basketball tournament champions.
-That year, Presnell was a potential replacement for Sherri Murrell as the coach for their women's basketball team at Washington State University.
-Between 2015 to 2020, Presnell and his team won the Mountain West Conference women's basketball tournament five times.
+In 2011, the school joined the Mountain West Conference.
+Between 2015 and 2020, Presnell and his team won the Mountain West Conference women's basketball tournament five times.
 At the NCAA Division I women's basketball tournament, Presnell and his team reached the first round in 2007.

 In the early 2010s, Presnell considered taking a sabbatical to look after his ill mother.
 From 2015 to 2019, Presnell and Boise State appeared in four more NCAA Tournaments.
 Presnell's team had received a spot in the 2020 edition before the COVID-19 pandemic stopped the NCAA event from happening.
 During this time period, Boise State reached the second round of the 2008 Women's National Invitation Tournament and the 2014 Women's Basketball Invitational.
-By 2022, Presnell had 317 wins and 211 losses with Boise State.
+By 2023, Presnell had 334 wins and 227 losses with Boise State and entered the 2023-24 season with the 10th most wins among active Division I women's basketball head coaches.